crhall-writing/crhall-writing.github.io/_poems/seen.md

 and will you take my hand and come with me through it all?

 and if you daydream about the same things
-that’ll always be enough for me
+for me, that'll always be enough